Antique Breadboard Museum

 The Antique Breadboard Museum is a small museum in Putney, London dedicated to breadboards (bread cutting boards).

 History

 The breadboard collection was amassed by antique dealer Rosslyn Neave, after she died in 2017 her daughter Madeleine Neave opened the museum.

 Building

 The museum is in an early terraced Victorian cottage in Putney, within the Charlwood road and Lifford street conservation area.

 Collection

 There are over 400 breadboards in the collection, which date from 1848 to the 1990s.
 There are also bread knives, butter knives and butter dishes in the collection.
 The earliest dateable breadboard in the collection dates from 1848 and is by woodcarver William Gibbs Rogers (1792 - 1875).

 Education and research

-Madeleine Neave wrote the book Vintage Breadboards about the collection, published by Prospect Books in Barnes in 2019.
+Madeleine Neave wrote the book Vintage Breadboards about the collection, with recipes for breads and cakes contributed by Marie Lester (Instagram: marielesterbaker).
+The book was published by Prospect Books in Barnes in 2019.

 Access

 Visits to the museum are by appointment, and are a personal tour from the museum owner for limited size groups, as only four can fit around the collection table at one time.